Why We Stopped using OpenStreetMap and switched to Overture Maps

 Key Takeaways

-Why did we stop using OpenStreetMap and switch to Overture Maps?
+Why did we switch to Overture Maps?

 1. Speed: Querying maps directly in BigQuery and Snowflake is far faster than loading static files.